'No One Is Safe': Democrats demand gun control after Texas church shooting

 "I don’t want to create impediments for law abiding citizens having guns," Texas Attorney General Ken Paxton said Monday on MSNBC's "Morning Joe."
 "The people who slowed this guy down were people who had guns."

-Paxton’s remarks were in reference to information provided by Freeman Martin, a regional director with the Texas Department of Public Safety, who said Sunday that a local resident confronted the gunman.
+Paxton's remarks were in reference to information from Freeman Martin, a regional director with the Texas Department of Public Safety, who said on Sunday that an armed local resident had confronted the gunman.
 The resident "grabbed his rifle and engaged that suspect," Martin said.

-Paxton explained Monday that, “churches and businesses and schools need to start thinking of how do we protect our congregants when we don't have local law enforcement close to the building.”

-Trump, meanwhile, called the suspect in the Sunday shooting a “very deranged individual,” adding that “we have a lot of mental health problems in our country, as do other countries.
+Trump, meanwhile, called the suspect in the shooting a "very deranged individual," adding that "we have a lot of mental health problems in our country, as do other countries."